President of Uruguay

 The president of Uruguay (presidente de Uruguay), officially known as the president of the Oriental Republic of Uruguay (presidente de la República Oriental del Uruguay), is the head of state and head of government of Uruguay.
+The president presides over the Council of Ministers, directing the executive branch of the national government, and is the commander-in-chief of the Armed Forces of Uruguay.

-Their rights are determined in the Constitution of Uruguay.
-Along with the Secretariat of the Presidency, the Council of Ministers and the director of the Office of Planning and Budget, the President is part of the executive branch.
+The rights and powers of the presidency are determined in the Constitution of the Republic.
+Along with the Secretariat of the Presidency, the Council of Ministers and the director of the Office of Planning and Budget, the president is part of the executive branch.
 In case of absence, their office is exercised by the vice president.
 In turn, the president of the republic is the commander in chief of the Armed Forces.

-Since 1990, the president's term has begun and ended on 1 March.
-This same date for ending the presidency also happened during the National Council of Government (1952–1967) and it has been not unusual since 1839.
+Since 1835, by the constitution of Uruguay, the president's term has begun and ended on 1 March.

-The current president since 1 March 2020 is Luis Lacalle Pou, who is the 42nd president of Uruguay—and also the child of the 36th president, Luis Alberto Lacalle.

 Features of the office

 Requirements

 The Constitution amendment establishes the requirements for becoming president.
-Article 151 establishes that the president must be a natural-born citizen of the country, or have been born to an Uruguayan citizen if born abroad.
+Article 151 establishes that the president must be a natural-born citizen of the country, or have been born to a Uruguayan citizen if born abroad.
 The president must also be at least 35 years old and be registered in the National Civic Registry.

 Election

-According to the current Constitution Constitution of Uruguay of 1967 or Constitution of Uruguay of 1997, the president is elected by direct popular vote for a term of five years.
+According to the current constitution, Constitution of Uruguay of 1967 or Constitution of Uruguay of 1997, the president is elected by direct popular vote for a term of five years.
 A person may be reelected to the presidency any number of times, but is ineligible for immediate reelection.
 The president and vice president run on a single ticket submitted by their party.
 In case no candidate obtains an absolute majority of votes (50%+1), a runoff is held between the top two candidates.
 In this case, the candidate who obtains a plurality in the runoff wins the election.